Semantic-Aware Logical Reasoning via a Semiotic Framework: Experiment

 The ablation results in Table~\ref{tab:ablation2} demonstrate that each component in our framework contributes meaningfully to the overall performance.
 Removing the semiotic square stage causes a substantial decline, with the average accuracy dropping from 75.74 to 67.58 (-8.16).
 This indicates that analyzing propositions from multiple semantic perspectives, including contraries and contradictions, is critical for handling complex meanings.
 Excluding the reflective verification stage results in a smaller decrease to 71.38 (-4.36), suggesting that earlier reasoning stages already yield relatively reliable conclusions.
 Interestingly, \textbf{removing the planning stage improves performance on ProverQA (from 68.60 to 75.00, +6.40)}; however, this removal leads to sharp declines on the other three datasets (-9.78 on ProofWriter, -10.29 on FOLIO, -10.50 on RepublicQA), reducing the average (excluding ProverQA) from 77.78 to 70.94 (-6.84).
 We observed that ProverQA gold chains typically involve 6--9 reasoning steps, while our planner often generates trajectories exceeding 10 steps.
 This suggests the existence of a \emph{reasoning complexity threshold}, beyond which over-extended reasoning depth may impair performance, pointing to an important direction for future research.

-\paragraph{Q2: Impact of FOL and Natural Language Inputs.} To investigate the respective contributions of FOL and natural language inputs, we conduct an ablation study by removing either the FOL representations or the natural language statements from the model input.
-The results are visualized in Figure~\ref{fig:ablation3}.
+\textbf{Q2: Impact of FOL and Natural Language Inputs.} To assess the individual roles of FOL and natural language inputs, we run ablations that remove either the FOL representations or the natural language statements, as shown in Figure~\ref{fig:ablation3}.

-Across four reasoning benchmarks, removing FOL input causes substantial performance degradation.
-On ProofWriter and FOLIO, accuracy drops from 71.95 to 33.33 and from 79.90 to 34.31, showing that \textbf{classical FOL representations are critical for symbolic reasoning}.
-Even on ProntoQA, which mainly tests basic deduction, performance falls sharply from 97.80 to 49.00.
-By contrast, ProverQA shows only a modest decline, likely because its hardest split already involves long reasoning chains, where performance bottlenecks stem more from semantic complexity than from explicit FOL representation alone.